 So, a watercolor technique is a method, procedure, or process to achieve a particular desired effect when painting in watercolor.
-Mastering watercolor techniques gives the artist the ability to control the application of watercolors on the painting surface.
+Mastering watercolor techniques gives the artist the ability to control the application of watercolors to the painting surface.

 - Flat Wash Technique – creates a continuous flat color without showing evidence of brushstrokes

-- Graded Wash Technique – creates a gentle graduated dark to light effect using one color
+- Graded Wash Technique – creates a gentle, graduated dark-to-light effect using one color

 - Variegated Wash Technique – creates a gentle graduated blending effect using two or more colors